MediaComem/comem-devmobil/subjects/rxjs/README.md

 This `pipe` and `Operators` approach has several advantages:

-1. The `subscribe` callback **only contains the code for the actual operation** we want to achieve in the end.
+1. The `subscribe` callback **only contains the code for the ultimate operation** we want to execute.
 1. The list of operators breaks down in a readable way **which operations are applied and in which order**.
-1. You can store each `Operator`'s produced `Observable` in its own variable, to enhance reusability and/or readability:
+1. You can store the `Observables` produced by each `Operator` in their own variable, to enhance reusability and/or readability:
   ```js
   const `clickObs` = fromEvent(document.getElementById("myButton"), "click");